27°C

 • Moi, laminaire (1982, collection of poems)

-Poet, essayist but also playwright, he has considerably influenced French West Indian and African literature and continues to leave his mark on generations.
+Both a poet and an essayist as well as a playwright, he considerably influenced French West Indian and African literature and continues to mark generations.

 musee aime cezaire